msalibian/ProspectiveStudents/README.md

 the [Frequently Asked Questions page](https://www.stat.ubc.ca/graduate-admissions-faqs) as well.

-I will not look at individual cases unless the Admissions Committee contacts me.
+I will not look at individual applications unless the Admissions Committee contacts me.
 If you are interested in working under my supervsion, it is up to you to indicate so in the application package you submit.
 It will help your case if you explain why you are interested in being my student, specifically.
 Identifying a problem or research topic of interest that aligns with my research and expertise is